SummaryRead the full fact sheet

-Genes are the blueprint for our bodies.
+Your chromosomes contain the blueprint for your body – your genes.
 Almost every cell in the human body contains a copy of this blueprint, mostly stored inside a special sac within the cell called the nucleus.
-Genes are part of chromosomes, which are long strands of a chemical substance called deoxyribonucleic acid (DNA).
-Therefore, genes are made up of DNA.
+Chromosomes are long strands of a chemical substance called deoxyribonucleic acid (DNA).

 A DNA strand looks like a twisted ladder.
-The genes are like a series of letters strung along each rung.
+The genes are like a series of letters strung along each edge.
 These letters are used like an instruction book.
-The letter sequence of each gene contains information on building specific molecules (such as proteins or hormones, both essential to the growth and maintenance of the human body).
+The letter sequence of each gene contains information on building specific molecules (such as proteins or hormones – both essential to the growth and maintenance of the human body).

-Sometimes, a gene contains a variation – like a spelling mistake – that disrupts the gene’s coded message.
-A variation can occur spontaneously (no known cause) or it can be inherited.
-Variations in the coding that make a gene not work properly (faulty) are called mutations and can directly or indirectly lead to a wide range of conditions.
+Sometimes, a gene contains a change that disrupts the gene’s instructions.
+A change in a gene can occur spontaneously (no known cause) or it can be inherited.
+Changes in the coding that makes a gene function can lead to a wide range of conditions.

-The 23,000 genes come in pairs.
-One gene in each pair is inherited from the person’s mother and the other from their father.
-A sperm and an egg each contain one copy of every gene needed to make up a person (one set of 23 chromosomes each).
-When the sperm fertilises the egg, two copies of each gene are present (46 chromosomes), and so a new life can begin.
+People usually have two copies of each chromosome.
+One copy is inherited from their mother (via the egg) and the other from their father (via the sperm).
+A sperm and an egg each contain one set of 23 chromosomes.
+When the sperm fertilises the egg, two copies of each chromosome are present (and therefore two copies of each gene), and so an embryo forms.

 How we inherit characteristics